exbibyte/sample_planning/README.md

 # Using custom maps
 * a set of maps that is mainly used for benchmarking purposes obtainable from https://www.movingai.com/benchmarks/grids.html can be used, these are located in the /maps_custom folder
 * character movable space within a map are triangulated for use in the planner as the configuration free space
-* triangulation is done using Triangle software from http://www.cs.cmu.edu/~quake/triangle.html
+* triangulation is done using the awesome Triangle software from http://www.cs.cmu.edu/~quake/triangle.html
 * the maps are converted into a format for Triangle to process and output is loadable into our planner, these intermediate files are stored at /maps_custom/<game>/poly
-* some maps might have bad triangulation not useable for the planner
+* some maps might have bad triangulation not useable for the planner (I aimed for working with Dragon Age maps)
+* generating intermediate files and actualy map assets for planner:
+  * run ./script_map2poly.sh (generates format for Triangle)
+  * run ./script_triangulate_poly.sh (outputs 2D triangulation result as .ele and .node files)
-* build and run in release mode with: cargo run --release --bin planner -- -e \<.ele file path> -n \<.node file path> -p \<problem_instance_name>
+* build and run planner with custom maps in release mode:
+  * cargo run --release --bin planner -- -e \<.ele file path> -n \<.node file path>
     * (eg: cargo run --release --bin planner -- -e maps_custom/dragon_age/poly/ost100d.1.ele -n maps_custom/dragon_age/poly/ost100d.1.node -p ost100d -i 500000
-* required arguments:
-  * -e \<.ele file path>
-  * -n \<.node file path>
+  * cargo run --release --bin planner -- -p \<problem_instance_name> (see src/prob_instances.rs)

 # Screenshots